 Threatened and Endangered Species.
-The Air Force initiated informal consultation procedures, as advised under Section 7 of the federal Endangered Species Act, to address potential impacts to federally protected species that may occur within the ROI (see Appendix A).
+The Air Force completed informal consultation procedures, as advised under Section 7 of the federal Endangered Species Act, to address potential impacts to federally protected species that may occur within the ROI (see Appendix A).
+The USFWS, in response to the Air Force Section 7 consultation, concurred with the determination that the proposed activity may affect but is not likely to adversely affect listed species.
 No federally threatened and endangered species are known to occur within the ROI.
 Under Alternative 2, proposed activities would occur within developed areas that are currently used for similar activities; therefore, no significant impacts to threatened and endangered species are anticipated.